deis/deis/docs/managing_deis/isolating-etcd.rst

 ------------

-To realize the topology described above, it is necessary, at the time of provisioning, to provide different cloud-config for those hosts that will run etcd and for those that will only run an etcd proxy.
+To realize the topology described above, it is necessary, at the time of provisioning, to provide different `cloud-config`_ for those hosts that will run etcd and for those that will only run an etcd proxy.

+.. _`cloud-config`: ../../contrib/coreos/user-data.example

 For the small, fixed number of hosts running full etcd and satisfying the "central services" role (as described in the CoreOS documentation), the